yasirshabbir44/book-checkout-service/README.md

 - CRUD operations on Books
 - Checkout operation for single or multiple books which will return the total payable amount.
+Also introduced the Basic Security level also to protect the API rather than accessing directly.

 ### Project Description